Toyota's CEO-to-be outlines leadership team bullish on EVs - NewsBreak

 Toyota officials have always said they have BEV technology, which stands for “battery electric vehicles,” or pure EVs.
 But that market has so far been dominated by the likes of Tesla, Japanese rival Nissan and BYD of China.

-“We have been working on developing BEVs, but the perception may not have reflected that as well,” Sato said.
+“We have been working on developing BEVs, but the perception may not have reflected that as well,” he said.

-The electric vehicles Toyota offers can’t be just more EVs to keep up with the times, but “must answer the question of what kind of EV Toyota can offer,” he said.

-Sato and the other executives said the company’s entire production system must be revamped to make quality EVs.
-Toyota is also grappling with the high cost of the batteries, although lowering costs is not a goal in itself.
-Toyota prides itself on its “just in time” production system.

 Toyota will also make more intelligent cars that are safer and more fun, Sato said, implying they will link to the net and offer other entertainment features.